Decomposing Identification Gains and Evaluating Instrument Identification Power for Partially Identified Average Treatment Effects: Empirical Application: Women LFP and Childbearing

 \section{Empirical Application: Women LFP and Childbearing}

 In this section, we apply our novel decomposition and IV evaluation method to study the effects of childbearing on women's labor supply.
 The dataset analyzed here is from the 1980 Census Public Use Micro Samples (PUMS), available at \citet{DVN/4W9GW2_2009}.
 We follow the data construction in \citet{angrist1998children}, where the sample consists of married women aged 21-35 with two or more children.
-The dateset contains 254,652 observations; see Table 2 in \citet{angrist1998children} for more details and descriptive statistics.
-The binary outcome $Y$ indicates if a individual was paid for work in the year prior to the census ($Y=1$), or otherwise ($Y=0$).
-The treatment effect of interest is the impact of having more than two children on the labor force participation $Y$.
-Thus, the binary treatment is $D\in\{0,1\}$, with $D=1$ denoting having more than two children.
+The dateset contains 254,652 observations.
+The outcome is an indicator of being paid for work in the year prior to the census.
+The treatment is an indicator of having more than two children.

-Following \citet[][Table 11]{angrist1998children} we use as continuous regressors woman's age, woman's age at first birth, and ages of the first two children (quarters), and binary regressors for first child being a boy, second child being a boy, black, hispanic, and other race, as well as the intersections of the above mentioned continuous and indicator variables.
-For computational simplicity, we reduce dimension of covariates by utilizing the conditional propensity score $X_P:=\widehat{Pr}[D=1|X]$ as a covariate, where $\widehat{Pr}[D=1|X]$ is estimated via a probit model and $X$ includes all of the regressors mentioned above.
-Three sets of IVs are considered in this section: (1) the binary indicator that the first two children are the same sex (``\emph{Samesex}''), (2) the binary indicator that the second birth was a twin (``\emph{Twins}''), and (3) both indicators (``\emph{Both}=\{\emph{Samesex},\emph{Twins}\}'').
-To provide a basis for comparison of SV bounds with other ATE bounding analyses, we also compute the ATE bounds in \citet{heckman2001instrumental} (hereafter HV bounds) and \citet{chesher2010instrumental} (hereafter Chesher bounds).
-To be consistent with our previous numerical analyses in Section \ref{sectionER}, we use the method of CLR to compute all the four bounds of interest, via MLE for estimating bounding functions and the simulation-based method for correcting the bias of the intersecting bounds.
+Following \citet[][Table 11]{angrist1998children}, we use as continuous regressors woman's age, woman's age at first birth, and ages of the first two children (quarters), and binary regressors for first child being a boy, second child being a boy, black, hispanic, and other race, as well as the interactions of the above mentioned continuous and indicator variables.
+For computational simplicity, we reduce dimension of covariates by utilizing the estimated propensity score conditional on $X$, $X_P:=\widehat{Pr}[D=1|X]$ as a covariate, which is estimated via a probit model and $X$ includes all of the regressors mentioned above.
+Three sets of IVs are considered: (1) the binary indicator that the first two children are the same sex (``\emph{Samesex}''), (2) the binary indicator that the second birth is a twin (``\emph{Twins}''), and (3) both indicators (``\emph{Both}=\{\emph{Samesex},\emph{Twins}\}'').
+To provide a comparison of SV bounds with other commonly used ATE bounding analyses, we also compute the ATE bounds in \citet{heckman2001instrumental} (HV bounds) and \citet{chesher2010instrumental} (Chesher bounds).
+To be consistent with our previous numerical analyses in Section \ref{sectionER}, we use the method of CLR to compute all the four bounds of interest.